zqq66/RNovA_SeqFiller_Inference/README.md

 ## Output

+For each input `.mgf` file, the output will be saved in the same directory as the input file.
+The output filename will be the original filename with `_rnova_denovo_path.csv` appended.

-The output is written to a CSV file with the following columns:
+Each output CSV file contains the following columns: with the following columns:

 1. **Scan number**: The scan number from the input MGF file
 2. **De novo sequence**: The predicted peptide sequence, including any modifications